 “Enron” means Enron Corp., a corporation organized under the laws of the State of Oregon.

-“Enron Communications” means Enron Communications, an Oregon corporation.
+“Enron Communications” means Enron Communications, Inc., an Oregon corporation.

 “Enron Guaranty” means the Guaranty, dated as of the date hereof, executed by Enron in favor of the Trust pursuant to which Enron guarantees payment of the obligations of ENA under the Total Return Swap Agreement.